Overcoming Catastrophic Forgetting via Direction-Constrained Optimization: Related Work

-Regularization-based methods modify the objective function by adding a penalty term that controls the change of model parameters when a new task is observed.
+\textbf{Regularization-based methods} modify the objective function by adding a penalty term that controls the change of model parameters when a new task is observed.
 In particular these methods ensure that when the model is being trained on a new task, the parameters stay close to the ones learned on the tasks seen so far.
-EWC~\cite{EWC} realizes that using tasks' Fisher information matrices to measure the overlap of tasks.
+EWC~\cite{EWC} approximates the posterior of the model parameters after each task with a Gaussian distribution and uses tasks' Fisher information matrices to measure the overlap of tasks.
+The idea is extended in~\cite{ritter2018online} where the authors introduce Kronecker factored Laplace approximation.
 SI~\cite{Synapses} introduces the notion of synaptic importance, enabling the assessment of the importance of network parameters when learning sequences of classification tasks, and penalizes performing changes to the parameters with high importance when training on a new task in order to avoid overwriting old memories.
 Relying on the importance of the parameters of a neural network when learning a new task is also a characteristic feature of another continual learning technique called MAS~\cite{MAS}.
 The RWALK method~\cite{RWALK} is a combination of an efficient variant of EWC and a modified SI technique that computes a parameter importance score based on the sensitivity of the loss over the movement on the Riemannian manifold.
-Additionally, RWALK stores a small subset of representative samples from the previous tasks and uses them while training the current task, which is essentially a form of a replay strategy (replay strategies are discussed in the Supplement).
-Finally, the recently proposed OGD algorithm~\cite{OGD} relies on constraining the parameters of the network to move within the orthogonal space to the gradients of previous tasks.
-This approach is memory-consuming and not scalable as it requires saving the gradient directions of the neural network predictions on previous tasks.
+Additionally, RWALK stores a small subset of representative samples from the previous tasks and uses them while training the current task, which is essentially a form of a replay strategy described later in this section.
+The recently proposed OGD algorithm~\cite{OGD} and its variant GPM~\cite{saha2021gradient} rely on constraining the parameters of the network to move within the orthogonal space to the gradients of previous tasks. \cite{OGD} is memory-consuming and not scalable as it requires saving the gradient directions of the neural network predictions on previous tasks.
+Finally, the recursive method of~\cite{liu2022continual} modifies the gradient direction of each step to minimize the expected forgetting by introducing an additional projection matrix which requires a per-step update with linear memory complexity in the number of model parameters.
 All methods discussed so far constitute a family of techniques that keep the architecture of the network fixed.
 The algorithm we propose in this paper also belongs to this family.

 Another regularization method called LwF~\cite{LwF} optimizes the network both for high accuracy on the next task and for preservation of responses on the network outputs corresponding to the past tasks.
 This is done using only examples for the next task.
 The encoder-based lifelong learning technique~\cite{encoder_cl} uses per-task under-complete autonecoders to constraint the features from changing when the new task arrives, which has the effect of preserving the information on which the previous tasks are mainly relying.
 Both these methods fundamentally differ from the aforementioned techniques and the approach we propose in this paper in that they require a separate network output for each task.
 Finally, P\&C~\cite{schwarz2018progress} builds upon EWC and takes advantage of the knowledge distillation mechanism to preserve and compress the knowledge obtained from the previous tasks.
 Such a mechanism could as well be incorporated on the top of SI, MAS, or our technique.